-The survey provides the following information for every LEA or ESA that receives an IDEA Section 611 or 619 subgrant:
+The IDEA Part B MOE Reduction and CEIS Collection provides the following information for every LEA or ESA that receives an IDEA Section 611 or 619 subgrant:

 - LEA/ESA Allocations which includes the IDEA 611 and 619 allocation amounts for each LEA/ESA in the State for the reference FFY and the previous FFY. - MOE Reduction which includes the determination under the 34 CFR § 300.600(a)(2) for each LEA/ESA and how much the LEA/ESA reduced of local and/or State funds taken under Section 613(a)(2)(C) for the reference school year. - Provision of CEIS which includes whether each LEA/ESA was required to reserve funds for CEIS due to significant disproportionality during the reference school year and whether each LEA/ESA voluntarily reserved for funds for CEIS.

-For each LEA/ESA that reserved funds for CEIS (required or voluntary), the dollar amount that was reserved during the reference school year.
-Additionally, for each LEA/ESA that reserved funds for required CEIS due to significant disproportionality, the reason for which the LEA/ESA was identified for significant disproportionality.

-Number of Children Receiving CEIS which includes the number of children who received CEIS during the reference school year and the number of children who received CEIS at any time during the reference school year and the two preceding school years and received special education and related services during the reference school year.
+For each LEA/ESA that reserved funds for CEIS (required or voluntary), the dollar amount that was reserved during the reference school year. - Number of Children Receiving CEIS which includes the number of children who received CEIS during the reference school year and the number of children who received CEIS at any time during the reference school year and the two preceding school years and received special education and related services during the reference school year.

-The data collected using this survey is authorized by the Individuals with Disabilities Education Act (IDEA), Section 618.
+The data collected using this survey is authorized by the IDEA, Section 618.